vaersaagod/seomate/README.md

 meta tags with the value  from `title`.
 So in the `standard` profile, those values will be autofilled, while in the `newsprofile` we choose to customize some of them.

+Secondly, we're using a nested object syntax for `ogSeo.title` and `ogSeo.image` which could for instance be used if you have a Content Block field (new in Craft 5.8) with values.
+Or any other field type that returns a nested object.
+It goes as deep as you want, `someField.withAnObject.that.has.a.deep.structure`.

-Secondly, we can specify to pull a value from a Matrix subfield by using the syntax `matrixFieldHandle.blockTypeHandle:subFieldHandle`.
+Thirdly, notice that we can specify to pull a value from a Matrix subfield by using the syntax `matrixFieldHandle.blockTypeHandle:subFieldHandle`.

 #### Profile map specificity